-Wardie is the smallest Church of Scotland parish in Edinburgh, running from Lower Granton Road in the north to Cargil Terrace in the south, and from just past Russell Place in the east to Granton Road in the west.
+Wardie is the smallest parish in Edinburgh, running from Lower Granton Road in the north to Cargil Terrace in the south, and from just past Russell Place in the east to Granton Road in the west.
 It includes St Columba’s Hospice and Wardie Primary School.
 However, we attract and welcome congregation members from well beyond the boundaries of our parish.

 We have a healthy spread of ages within the congregation with an active older population as well as many young families.
 We seek to provide a range of worship and activities to suit different age groups but also to bring us all together.